When to Use font-display: swap vs optional for Performance-Critical Web Typography

 - Throttle network to Slow 3G in DevTools

-- Record Lighthouse trace > inspect Layout Shift events in timeline
+- Record a Performance trace > inspect Layout Shift events in timeline

 Implementation Matrix & Variable Font Integration

 Map your typography hierarchy directly to display values.
 Apply swap to body copy for guaranteed readability.
-Use optional for UI components and icon sets.
+Use optional for UI components and icon sets where system-font substitution is acceptable.

 Variable fonts benefit from swap paired with preload to leverage single-request efficiency across weight axes.
-Mitigate FOUT severity using size-adjust and ascent-override to align fallback metrics.
+Mitigate FOUT severity using size-adjust and ascent-override to align fallback metrics with the loaded font.

 Diagnostic Steps: